 I’ve been developing for the web since 1998.
-In 2001 I launched my first website at the University of Florida called Gatormenu.
-It was my first real business and soon became the first online ordering businesses for restaurants.
+In 2001 I launched my first website at the University of Florida called Gatormenu, which was one of the first online ordering businesses for restaurants.
 It was borne out of an idea I had while sitting in my junior year SQL database course.

 After getting a BS in business (heh), I didn’t know what to do with my life so I went to law school.
-After 2 months, I quit law school to form my first web development company where I partnered with a local magazine to create websites for small businesses.
+After 2 months, I quit law school to form my first web development company where I partnered with a local magazine to create websites for local businesses.

-In 2004 I moved to Sarasota, FL where I successfully pitched Sky Sotheby’s International Realty to develop their website for the next several years.
-I got to work with mapping API’s (Yahoo flash based at the time) and learned to outsource some of my development.
+In 2004 I moved to Sarasota, Florida where I pitched the local Sotheby’s International Realty affiliate to develop their website for the next several years.
+I got to work with some of the earliest mapping API’s (like Yahoo’s now-defunct flash based maps) and learned to outsource some of my web development projects.

 In 2006 I decided to form a company with a friend of mine to pursue affiliate marketing full time in lieu of running a client-based business.
-That year I attended FOWA & Pubcon and met a lot of internet entrepreneurs, SEO’s and developers.
+That year I attended Future of Web Apps & Pubcon and met a lot of internet entrepreneurs.
 I started AU Interactive with my college buddy and at the beginning of 2007 – after months of experimentation – we hit our stride in the affiliate space.

 Over the years we enjoyed great success and I started traveling extensively.
-At the end of 2010 I left the company and decided to pursue passion projects.
-DMAD is one such project.
+At the end of 2010 I left the company and decided to pursue my own projects.

-In 2012 I got engaged to Ashley Spiker (she runs a popular designer shoe blog) and looking forward to spending the rest of my life with her still traveling and still playing with technology.
+In 2012 I got engaged to Ashley Spiker (she runs a popular designer shoe blog).
+Together we hope to keep working online and traveling for the foreseeable future.

 Feel free to contact me.